 - Comparatively low duties

 - Demand for vehicles in the UAE is driven by quality vehicles.
 Therefore, a diamond in the rough type vehicle may not find a buyer in this market.

-- Vulnerability to the international economic climate and political instability in the Near and the Middle East.
+- In addition, vulnerability to the international economic climate and political instability in the Near and the Middle East.

-- A high rate of unemployment, poverty and inequality concentrates spending power in a smaller segment of the population.
+- Consequently, a high rate of unemployment, poverty, and inequality concentrates spending power on a smaller segment of the population.
 (3)

 Departure Ports Serving United Arab Emirates